 Little Rock, Arkansas native, Pamela Hopkins, is a singer, songwriter, and multi-instrumentalist.
-Her first Nashville album of all original music was released in February 1995, and she got back in the studio writing her second album project that was released in October 2018!
-Pamela released 2 singles in 2019 with a few more planned for this coming year!
+Her first Nashville album of all original music was released in February 1995, and she got back in the studio writing her second album/EP project that was released in October 2018.
+Pamela also released 2 singles in 2019.

 In October, 2013, she began as a Dueling Piano Player for Ernie Biggs in the River Market District of Little Rock.
 In January of 2017, Pamela transitioned to Willy D's Rock & Roll Dueling Piano Bar, a larger venue, in the River Market District in Little Rock.
 In addition to Willy D's, she can be seen in other venues, Norwegian Cruise Ships and clubs across the US.
 She continues to grow her craft, repertoire, and network of fellow musicians in what is a very unique niche in the music industry - Piano bars!

 Pamela also has a band that plays her original music as well as many of the tunes you love to hear, from country to classic rock, her 5 piece band is comprised of some of the best musicians around.
 You can book her band to play for all occasions...just reach out to her and/or check out her schedule to catch them playing a public event.

 In her own words, Pamela says, “I’ve had a passion for music since I was a young girl, singing, playing cello and piano.
 I’ve been successful in music, as a wife, in raising a family and have held two successful careers in law enforcement and then as English Teacher for the middle and elementary school level.
 I am now beginning this next chapter of my life, dedicating it to my music career and couldn’t be more excited about achieving what’s been a long-term dream of mine - a full-time music career.”

 Stay tuned to Pamela’s performance dates and monthly newsletters.
 Join her mailing list here.